Sanglorian/orcus/Orcus Advanced Options - current.md

 **Medium shadow humanoid (shapechanger)**

+The baldanar are shapeshifters from the Plane of Shadow.
+In their true form, a baldanar is a grey-skinned humanoid with shallow features and all-black eyes.
+Planar gossip suggests that the baldanar are the exiled remnants of a mighty terrestrial empire, stripped of their identities as punishment for their hubris.
+Some baldanar share this belief, and are trying to recover their memories – and their past glory.
+Others use their ability to shift forms to make something new of their mysterious lives.

 ### Baldanar Traits

 **Ability Score Increases:** Pick two of +2 Dexterity, +2 Intelligence and +2 Charisma.